 Currently, the production of olefins in large-scale cracking furnaces is a prominent source of carbon emissions.
 Within the Netherlands alone, the emissions for cracking are 5 million ton CO2 per year, out of which our industrial partners Shell and Dow emit 68%.
 In the current steam cracking process, oil gasses are incinerated to achieve the high temperatures that are required for the process.

 Activities in the MOOI-scheme

-With these two routes we aim to develop steam cracking technology that can convert the electrical energy towards heat, as well as an approach where we develop electrification technology that focuses on thermo-molecular physics.
+With these 2 routes we aim to develop steam cracking technology that can convert the electrical energy towards heat, as well as an approach where we develop electrification technology that focuses on thermo-molecular physics.
 Simultaneously we aim to optimize the heat-integration of the oven section to reduce the energy footprint of the process.